 1) Digital flyers

 If the pandemic has made you more aware of everything you touch, you’re certainly not alone.
-Rather than grabbing a paper flyer from a yard sign box and reaching for the hand sanitizer, many listing agents are using digital flyers.
+Rather than grabbing a paper flyer from a yard sign box and reaching for the hand sanitizer, many listing agents are using free flyer templates.
 Pro Agent Solutions digital flyer real estate text message marketing software sends interested buyers, who request information, an immediate text with pictures, price, and description.
 Agents can also embed a website, virtual tour, or Facebook page in the digital flyers.

 2) Virtual tours